 Three hospital visits in three months

-You’ll recall John’s health issues entered our RV life in January.
-I titled part 1; We interrupt this RV lifestyle with a medical crisis…and 18 coping strategies
+You’ll recall John’s health issues in a post I titled; We interrupt this RV lifestyle with a medical crisis…and 18 coping strategies

 Next, John managed to squeeze in a car crash and a trip to the Trauma Unit for his second episode; Two Girlfriends, one car crash, and seven life lessons.
 Yes, I have a photo of the totaled car in the post.